 - 1. The learning platform for this course is Google Classroom. - 2.
 The instructor will post course material as PDF, Microsoft Word, or Microsoft PowerPoint to students on Google Classroom stream.
-All material for assignments, homework, or other course details will be posted as well. - 3.
-Hybrid teaching model will be adapted for the delivery of the course.
-It will be delivered on-campus during selected weeks, as well as remotely using synchronous (live sessions according to course schedule) and asynchronous (recordings by voice-over-PowerPoint [VOPP]) methods. - 4.
+All material for assignments, homework, or other course details will be posted as well. - The course will be delivered remotely using synchronous (live sessions according to course schedule) and asynchronous (recordings by voice-over-PowerPoint [VOPP]) methods. - 4.
 Live sessions will be scheduled according to the time slot when the course is offered.
 VOPP recordings will be shared prior to class time to allow students to watch them at their own pace before live sessions.